iamhv6/CIF-Downloader-Material-Project/README.md

 ## Important Note

-- If the repository is downloaded locally, It has to be present in the `Downloads` directory as accordance with the code.
+- If the repository is downloaded locally, It has to be executed from the `Downloads` directory as accordance with the code.